 Here are a few questions to ask the clinic director:

-- Where will my eggs be stored, how much storage will cost and what safeguards there are against storage malfunction?
+- Where will my eggs be stored, how much will storage cost and what safeguards there are against storage malfunction?

 - How many live births have you produced, how many embryologists do you have on staff and how long have you (the clinic director) been working here?